I live in Wichita Falls,Tx with my overly tolerant wife. I attended Texas A&M (talk slow - I'll catch up). I love cars & fast motorcycles.

 Read More from AxleAddict

 As more and more cars are relying upon non-traditional fuels they had to develop a means to compare these vehicles.
 Miles per gallon of gas is an exceptionally poor metric for an electric car.
-It was a long and slow process, but eventually a solution was reached.
+It was a long and slow process, but eventually, a solution was reached.
 The new metric is miles per gallon equivalent or MPGe.
 The new labels will have 3 or 4 different tools for the consumer to compare.
-As energy consumption and emissions becomes more and more important to customers, it is good to know that the information is readily available.
+As energy consumption and emissions become more and more important to customers, it is good to know that the information is readily available.

 Finally, they are adding a QR code.
 That is that funny little 1-inch box with the dots in it.
 You can scan that into your phone and actually enter your personal driving habits and see some real-world application of the data on the sticker – as it applies to you.